adamtrilling/blog-posts/simple_bdd/README.md

 In an ideal world, everyone who makes Rails apps would do test-driven development, but many do not do so due to the complexity of setup, the additional time it takes to write tests, and general laziness.
 I believe that by providing simple, powerful tools and the guidance in using them, at least the first two factors can be eliminated, and general laziness will become reason TO write tests rather than a reason NOT TO write tests.

 What is described here is feature-driven development, which is a natual extension of test-driven and behavior-driven development.
-The idea is to start by writing a computer-and-human-readable description of the features of our app, the implement those features step-by-step, unit-testing each component as it is written.
+The idea is to start by writing a computer-and-human-readable description of the features of our app, then implement those features step-by-step, unit-testing each component as it is written.
 The failing or pending tests tell us what we need to implement next.
 When a feature specification and all of its unit tests are passing, you'll know the feature is complete.
+Like pretty much every other web application tutorial lately, we're going to build a to-do list.
+This is a somewhat trivial example, but once you get into the rhythm of using Simple BDD, you will be able to apply it to more complex projects.

 In order to follow this tutorial, you'll need a basic understanding of Rails, and it will help if you've done a bit of testing with RSpec.
 The tools used are: